Pat Grigadean

 * * * * * * * * * * * *

 Punjab was also just starting his day.
 For several days now, he had been walking alone in the strange forest and it wasn’t easy.
-The tall trees blocked the sun and the wind, so he sometimes got all turned around and didn’t know which way to go.
-There were sounds he didn’t recognize and sometimes they frightened him.
-And he missed his people.
-For a little while he felt very sad and very lonely.
-But then he started to feel thirsty, and he realized that he wanted a drink of cool, fresh water more than he wanted to sit and feel sorry for himself.
-So he got up, gathered his few possessions, and began to look for water.
+The tall trees blocked the sun and the wind, so sometimes he got turned around and didn’t know which way to go.
+Sometimes the unfamiliar sounds in the forest confused or frightened him.
+And while he was glad to be on his way to find the Wise One, this morning, he missed his village and the people there and that made him feel sad and lonely.
+But then he started to feel thirsty too, and he realized that he wanted a drink of cool, fresh water more than he wanted to sit and feel sorry for himself.
+So, he got up, gathered his few possessions, and began to look for water.

-And he listened for the sound of a stream or of animals gathered at a riverbank.
-When his hearing didn’t give him any clues about which way to go to find water, he “read” the wind.
+Then he listened for the sound of a stream or of animals gathered at a riverbank.
+When his hearing didn’t give him any clues about which way to go to find water, he tested the wind.
 He felt the soft breeze on his face and tried to tell if it felt cooler in any one direction.
-That might mean that a body of water was nearby.
+That might mean that water was nearby.
 He tasted the air and smelled it for some trace of dampness.
-After discovering that none of his physical senses could give him the information he sought, Punjab decided that he would have to find water with his “other sense.”
+After discovering that none of his physical senses could give him the information he sought, Punjab decided that he would have to find water with different kind of sense.

-This other sense wasn’t really a sense.
-It was more a way of knowing things–knowing things in his heart rather than in his head.
+This other sense wasn’t a sense like seeing or hearing.
+It was more a way of knowing things–knowing things in his heart.
 He sat down on the ground, got comfortable, closed his eyes, and began to breathe deeply.
-He listened to his own breathing until it became very slow and he felt relaxed.
-His mind grew quiet, and in a small part of it he wondered why he didn’t do this more often since it felt so good.
+He listened to his own breathing, and he felt himself relax.
+His mind grew quiet and, in a small part of it, he wondered why he didn’t do this more often since it felt so good.

 * * * * * * * * * * * *

 For Kanabi, getting breakfast was no easy matter.
 He was never sure what kind of animal he would find for his meal.
 Sometimes he would be lucky and come across an antelope or deer that some other animal had hunted.
 Then Kanabi could eat his fill without having to do any work.
 That’s how he liked it best!
-Usually, however, he would have to stalk and kill his prey before he could eat, and even though Kanabi really liked to eat, the whole process seemed like a lot of trouble.
-So imagine how excited he was when a short distance from the river, he smelled and then saw, a little boy, completely defenseless, coming his way!
+Usually, however, he would have to stalk and kill his prey before he could eat, and even though Kanabi really liked to eat, that seemed like a lot of work.
+So, imagine how excited he was when a short distance from the river, he smelled and then saw, a little boy, completely defenseless, coming his way.

 Punjab had not been walking long and was already close enough to the river to hear water splashing against rocks.
-He could also feel the cool, moist air on his body.
-He enjoyed the smell of the wet earth and the fragrance of the flowers and foliage.
+He could feel the cool, moist air on his body.
+He enjoyed the smell of the wet earth and the fragrance of the flowers, and plants growing nearby.
 But suddenly he was aware of another smell, one that frightened him.
 It was the unmistakable smell of a large animal.
-Probably a cat, thought Punjab.
-He knew that if he could smell the animal, it had probably picked up his scent long before and by now it was stalking him.
+Probably a cat, thought Punjab, nervously.
+He knew that if he could smell the animal, it had undoubtedly picked up his scent long before and by now it was stalking him.
 Soon he would be some big cat’s breakfast.
-Punjab no longer felt thirsty or sad or lonely.
+Punjab was no longer thirsty or sad or lonely.
 Now he was afraid.

 Punjab was right.
 At that very moment, Kanabi was stalking him, waiting for the boy to get a little closer before he pounced.
-(Kanabi did not like to waste his energy.)
+Kanabi did not like work any harder than he had to.
 He noticed when Punjab stiffened suddenly and turned his head to listen.
 He knows he’s being hunted, thought Kanabi.
 No matter.
 As soon as he starts to run, I’ll spring and catch him in seconds.

 Kanabi never thought about killing as right or wrong.
 It was simply his way.
 He was a tiger and tigers eat meat.
 Punjab knew that too.
 He also knew that he could never outrun a tiger, even if he could see.
 So, because he didn’t know what else to do, he sat down, closed his eyes, and began to breathe, deeply and slowly.

 Now, Punjab and Kanabi didn’t actually see each other with their eyes.
-They sort of felt each other without touching.
-I’m not sure if they spoke to each other with words, but somehow, in a very short time, they knew each other.
+They somehow felt each other without touching.
+I’m not sure if they spoke to each other with words, but somehow, in a very short time, they just knew each other.

-It was as though they were old friends who were just now seeing each other after having been apart for a long time.
+It was as though they were old friends who were just now meeting each other again after a long time.
 In those few moments, Kanabi knew of Punjab’s quest for the Wise One and the gift of sight.
 He also knew that Punjab was alone and scared.
 And for reasons even he didn’t understand, Kanabi decided to go along with Punjab as his friend and protector.

 From that moment on, it was as though they had never been apart.